TheUbMunster/SmoOnlineServer/README.md

 That's all you need to interact with the client.
 You can change your settings (set keybinds for mute/undeafen, change to PTT or PTM, edit your port and ip/host etc.)

 For troubleshooting, see the [release](https://github.com/TheUbMunster/SmoOnlineServer/releases) notes.

+#### Client settings
+ServerPort: The port that proximity voice chat connects to in the server, default: 12000
+ServerHost: The IP/Hostname of the server, default: null
+IngameName: Your in-game username, default: null
+DefaultVolume: The volume at which newly connected users who do not have a volume saved in preferences will be set to, default: 50
+VolumePrefs: A dictionary of discord usernames to volume preferences (as you move people's volume sliders around, the client will remember and save them here), default: {}
+SpeakMode: "Always On"/"Push-To-Talk"/"Push-To-Mute", default: "Always On"
+PushToTeam: The keybind for the team communication button, default: null (As of release v1.0.0-alpha, this is not yet implemented)
+PushToGlobal: The keybind for the global communication button, default: null (As of release v1.0.0-alpha, this is not yet implemented)
+ToggleDeafen: Toggles your deafen, default: null
+SpeakAction: The keybind for "SpeakMode" action (When set to "Always On", this functions as a toggle mute keybind), default: null
+PercievedVolumeSliderEnabled: Whether or not to show the percieved volume of users (enabling this might make it easy to accidentally cheat, as when you move close to a user in-game, you can see this slider rise), default: false